rodniw/MvvmKotlinEdu/README.md

-APP STATE: The very first test at the phone.
+APP STATE: Next step is to use Kodein.

 Here i have a very small app.
 I am just practicing in using Kotlin in some different projects with different architectures.